“I am fearful. I have a history of falling, and I don’t want to fall ever again.”

 (Note: If you do happen to suffer from dizziness or vertigo, many of our Hulst Jepsen Physical Therapy offices have a therapist who is certified and able to assist with these symptoms!)

 As falls do seem to be a more common issue for the older population, poor balance and stability can be an issue in the younger generations as well, even athletes.
 If there are muscle imbalances or if someone has poor core stability, balance may be hindered.
 Treating and conquering these issues is possible and you may notice improvements within just a few visits.
 The key is learning where your deficits are and how to overcome those areas.
-Any of our Hulst Jepsen Physical Therapy offices would be happy to assist you in getting back on your feet, confidently!
+Any of our Hulst Jepsen Physical Therapy clinics would be happy to assist you in getting back on your feet, confidently!